rizqimtiaz/veritas-mesh-platform/README.md

 ## Environment variables

 This project runs without any env vars by default.
-To wire up real services, copy `.env.example` to `.env.local` and fill in the values you need.
+To wire up real services,
 | Var                          | Purpose                                          |
 | ---------------------------- | ------------------------------------------------ |
 | `NEXT_PUBLIC_L2_RPC_URL`     | Public RPC endpoint for the L2 (e.g. Base Sepolia) |